<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2218854618445248&amp;ev=PageView&amp;noscript=1"/>

 On 23 June 2010, Morgan was found emaciated in the Wadden Sea off the coast of the Netherlands.
 The Dolfinarium in Harderwijk, the Netherlands, captured her and transported her to its facility under a permit that specifically provided for her recovery, with the purpose of her subsequent release.
 She recovered at the dolphinarium in just a few months.

 During this time, a group of experts – the Free Morgan Foundation – compared Morgan’s unique calls to those of other orcas in the region and found that she most likely belonged to an orca population in the Norwegian Sea.
-The foundation developed a detailed plan for her rehabilitation, with the intent of reintroducing her to her pod.
+The foundation developed a detailed plan for her rehabilitation with the intent of reintroducing her to her pod.

-Morgan is still kept in a small concrete tank at Loro Parque alongside orcas obtained from SeaWorld.
-These intelligent animals are denied everything that’s natural and important to them and are forced to perform for tourists.
+Morgan is kept in a small concrete tank at Loro Parque alongside orcas obtained from SeaWorld.
+These intelligent animals are denied everything natural and important to them and are forced to perform for tourists.

 Time and time again, experts have identified health problems and psychological distress in the orcas at Loro Parque.
 Some of them are missing their teeth.
 Some have painful rake marks all over their bodies or mucus dripping from their eyes.
 They float on the surface of the water, depressed and listless, exhibiting behaviour unheard of among free-living orcas.